shvchk/url2app/README.md

 # url2app

-Browser extension to open any page / link / URL in any external app using `x-url2app://` protocol handler. **No** running native client required.
+Browser extension to open any page / link / URL in any external app. **No** running native client required.

+## How does it work

+Browser extension redirects page or link you choose to custom `x-url2app://` protocol URL, which is then handled by local, user-defined protocol handler script.
+Example handler script: [url2app.sh](host/nix/url2app.sh)

 ## Installation